VectorMindLabs/jupyterhub-notebooks/README.md

 - **PyRight** - Fast, static type checker for Python, essential for large codebases and efficient debugging

 > **Note:** Enable autocompletion in the JupyterLab WebUI to activate suggestions from the language servers.

 ---

-## Quick Start

-1. **Pull the Docker Image**
-   You can pull our prebuilt images directly from Docker Hub or your chosen registry.

-2. **Swap Default JupyterLab**
-   Replace the default JupyterLab image in your Kubeflow setup with our enhanced image for immediate productivity gains.

-3. **Enable Language Servers**
-   To activate language servers, enable autocompletion in the JupyterLab WebUI.

-4. **Start Working**
-   You’re all set!
-Enjoy a customized, productive JupyterLab environment designed to scale with your ML needs.

----